swastik-sourav-sahoo/Sakila-Film-Management/README.md

 4. Deployment Server being used - Apache Tomcat v8.5.54

 ## Note
-This project is not meant for any monetized activites. **Its for learning purposes only**.
-Feel free to use the code if needed for academic benefits only.
+This project is meant for learning purposes only.
+Feel free to use the code if needed.

 ### Thanks & Regards <br>Swastik Sourav Sahoo